-As part of the improvements to the vacant property, a new tennis court is proposed approximately in the same area where the remains of an old tennis court exist.
+As part of the improvements to the vacant property, a new tennis court is proposed approximately in the same area where the remains of an old tennis court exist on the property.
 The applicant is requesting three (3) variances to reconstruct the tennis court in approximately the same location.
-As the site is currently vacant, all new structures proposed, including the proposed new tennis court, must comply with the current zoning regulations.
+The property will contain a new 2-story single family home including an understory area.
+As the site is currently empty, all structures proposed are required to comply with the current zoning regulations.

 The property, which is located in the RS-2 district with a lot area exceeding 28,000 sf, significantly exceeds the minimum lot area of 18,000 sf for properties within the district and significantly exceeds the minimum lot width of 75'-0" for standard lots in the district, with 100'-0 at the narrowest portion at the rear and 130'-0" at the front.
 Based on these two important parameters, and the vacant condition of the site, the property can be developed with a new single-family home and accessory structures and amenities that comply with all regulations.
 The reconstruction of the tennis court so close to the front property line is the applicant's choice.
-This location is not compatible with the single family environment of the neighborhood and will likely have a negative impact on the adjacent properties.
+The proposed location of the tennis court is not compatible with the single family environment of the neighborhood and would have a negative impact on the adjacent properties.